nurungjii/flash-attention-minimal/operator/README.md

 *NOTE: To debug this, I am using a python terminal as jupyter was weird with my env.
 But if I make a change in `modeling_gpt2.py` (e.g., to debug), it doesn't just register; we need to restart the terminal for it to take effect.*

 Now, using `run_llms.ipynb` to load and test the model with our implementations.
-The way the Jupyter Notebook GPU memory requests work, sometimes I think the blocks will get assigned to invalid memory or something so we get `RuntimeError: CUDA error: an illegal memory access was encountered`.
-Restarting kernel can fix it.